Employment Law

 Optional Holidays

-Some employers in BC may also observe optional holidays like Easter Monday or other religious and cultural holidays, but these are not considered official statutory holidays under BC’s ESA.
+Some employers in BC may also observe optional holidays (i.e. Easter Monday), but these aren’t considered official statutory holidays under the ESA.

 • Easter Monday: Day after Easter Sunday